Secret History of Kangxi

-Secret History of Kangxi is a 2006 Chinese television series produced by You Xiaogang.
-The series is the fourth instalment in a series of four television series about the history of the early Qing dynasty.
+Secret History of Kangxi, also known as Nalan and Kangxi in its Hong Kong release on ATV, is a 2006 Chinese historical television series produced by You Xiaogang.
+Romanticising the life of the Kangxi Emperor, the series is the fourth instalment in a series of four television series set in the early Qing dynasty.
 It was preceded by Xiaozhuang Mishi (2003), Huang Taizi Mishi (2004) and Taizu Mishi (2005), all of which were also produced by You Xiaogang.
-The series was renamed to Nalan and Kangxi for release in Hong Kong on ATV.